Marie J. Jean

 Michaela Grill & Sophie Trudeau

-Martin Arnold, Henri Chomette, Marcel Duchamp, Viktor Eggeling, Oskar Fischinger, Raoul Hausmann, Alexander László, Ludwig Hirschfeld Mack, Ernst Lubitsch, Norman McLaren, Zdeněk Pešánek, Hans Richter, Gaston Sarault, Kurt Schwerdtfeger, Thomas Wilfred.
+Martin Arnold, Henri Chomette, Marcel Duchamp, Viktor Eggeling, Oskar Fischinger, René Jodoin, Raoul Hausmann, Ludwig Hirschfeld Mack, Alexander László, Ernst Lubitsch, Norman McLaren, Zdeněk Pešánek, Hans Richter, Gaston Sarault, Kurt Schwerdtfeger, Thomas Wilfred

-Laurie Anderson, Associates in Sciences, Ellis Bahl, Steve Barron, Brian Beletic, Blue Source, Bucko and Tucko, David Byrne & Stephen R. Johnson, Peter Care, Jake & Dinos Chapman, Gaëtan Chataigner, Roman Coppola, Martin Creed, Chris Cunningham, Dave Davies & Ray Davies, Jonathan Demme, Xavier Dolan, James Frost & OK Go & Syyn Labs, Kevan Funk, Romain Gavras, Kevin Godley & Lol Crème, Michel Gondry, Jerome Guiot & Paul van Haver, Winston Hacking, Jörn Heitmann, Tim Hope, Yves Jacques, Matt Johnson, Stephen R. Johnson, Spike Jonze, Kahlil Joseph, Emily Kai Bock, Kevin Kerslake, Laibach, Daniel Landin, André Leduc, Robert Longo, David Mallet, M.I.A., Mike Mills, Jean-Baptiste Mondino, Russell Mulcahy, Hiro Murai, Tony Oursler, D. A. Pennebaker, Roy Pike & The Box, Bill Pope & Randy Skinner, Mark Romanek, Ladislav Rychman, Keith Schofield, Stéphane Sednaoui, Jon Small, Cho Soo-hyun, Ralph Steiner, Walter A. Stern, Corinne Stübi, Roland Stulz, Jan Švankmajer, The Doors, Trabant, Matthew Vachon, Chad VanGaalen, Wapikoni Mobile, William Wegman, Dougal Wilson.
+Mark Abramson & Edward Dephoure, Laurie Anderson, Associates in Science, Ellis Bahl, Steve Barron, Brian Beletic, Robert Bleyer & John Moffitt, Blue Source, Bucko & Tucko, David Byrne, Peter Care, Jake & Dinos Chapman, Gaëtan Chataigner, Roman Coppola, Martin Creed, Chris Cunningham, Dave Davies & Ray Davies, Jonathan Demme, Xavier Dolan, James Frost & OK Go & Syyn Labs, Kevan Funk, Romain Gavras, Kevin Godley & Lol Creme, Michel Gondry, Jerome Guiot & Paul van Haver, Winston Hacking, Jörn Heitmann, Tim Hope, Yves Jacques, Matt Johnson, Stephen R. Johnson, Spike Jonze, Kahlil Joseph, Emily Kai Bock, Kevin Kerslake, Daniel Landin, André Leduc, Robert Longo, David Mallet, M.I.A., Mike Mills, Jean-Baptiste Mondino, Russell Mulcahy, Hiro Murai, Tony Oursler, D. A. Pennebaker, Roy Pike & The BOX, Bill Pope & Randy Skinner, Mark Romanek, Ladislav Rychman, Keith Schofield, Stéphane Sednaoui, Jon Small, Cho Soo-hyun, Walter A. Stern, Corinne Stübi, Roland Stutz, Jan Švankmajer, Trabant, Matthew Vachon, Chad VanGaalen, William Wegman, Dougal Wilson

 Marie J. Jean